ynloultratech/graphql-bundle-docs/docs/02_Crud_Operations/01_List/01_Overview.md

 }
 ````

-The query `allUsers` is is created with the following arguments:
+The query `allUsers` is created with the following arguments:

 - **first**: fetch the first n records
 - **last**: fetch the latest n records